-- · Broadcast Storm Control is enabled by default. - Broadcast control does not effect IP multicast traffic. - The specified threshold applies to all ports on the switch.
+- · Broadcast Storm Control is enabled by default. - · Broadcast control does not effect IP multicast traffic. - The specified threshold applies to all ports on the switch.

-- Port5 Port number.

-- Trunk6 Trunk number

-- Threshold Threshold as percentage of port bandwidth.
-(Range: 64-95232000; Default: 32000 octets per second)

-- Protect Status Shows whether or not broadcast storm control has been enabled.
+- Port Port number. - Trunk Trunk number - Type Indicates the port type.
+(100BASE-TX, 1000BASE-T, or SFP) - Threshold Threshold as percentage of port bandwidth.
+(Range: 64-95232000 octets per second; Default: 32000) - Protect Status Shows whether or not broadcast storm control has been enabled.
+(Default: Enabled) - Trunk Shows if a port is a trunk member.

-(Default: Enabled)